BartekkPL/bvh-parser/README.md

 ## Platforms ##

-This parser has been used only on Linux, but it can works on any other platform as well.
+This parser has been used only on Linux, but it probably can works on any other platform as well.

 ## Usage ##